gbor/flickr-gallery/README.md

 Known bugs and Issues:
 - Since there's no smartphone detection, it still loads the thumbnails Desktop-appropraite numbers and it's slow
 - On chrome, unlike other browsers when height is too small the img ratio is not kept
+- On IE10 the throbber doesn't spin, but looks like a static img.

 Don’t have yet but would love to have: